 memorization burden is enormous.

-Burden can be reduced by book
+The burden can be reduced using book

 that minimizes information.

-Medical students spontaneously
+Medical students spontaneously develop

-Taste is an acronym for structures
+mnemonics for survival.
+Taste is an acronym

-in the posterior mediastinum.
+for structures in the posterior mediastinum.

 Schematics would be preferred